kpcyrd/kpcyrd/README.md

 ### Ohai! 👋

-I'm an open-source developer with a background in penetration testing, networking and supply-chain security.
+I'm an open-source developer with a background in offensive security, web security, computer networks and supply-chain security.

-### 🛠️ Penetration Testing Tools
+### 🛠️ Offensive Security Tools

 <details>